rtmigo/prefnotifiers_flutter/README.md

 final pref = SharedPref<int>("TheParameter");
 ```

-:warning: If your code still doesn't support sound null safety, then you
+:warning: If your code still doesn't support sound null safety, then you probably
-have an older version of the library.
+have an older version of the library (< 1.0.0).
 There is no `SharedPref` in the older
 version.
 Just create object like this:

 ``` dart